RPIP-73: rETH Protection From Underperforming Nodes Source

 Adverse Network Events

-In case of Ethereum wide attestation degradation, many validators could become exit eligible based on the fixed criterion that was chosen based on stable network conditions.
-To avoid exits of validators that are generally performing fine, the security council has the ability to disable this exit mechanism by setting performance_exits_enabled to false.
+In the event of Ethereum-wide attestation degradation, many validators could become exit-eligible under the fixed criterion chosen based on stable network conditions.
+To avoid exits of validators that are generally performing well, the security council can disable this exit mechanism by setting performance_exits_enabled to false.
 Exits can be re-enabled by the pDAO or the Security Council once the period of instability is no longer within performance_period.

 Copyright and related rights waived via CC0.